eProsima/Micro-XRCE-DDS-docs/docs/gen.rst

 *eProsima Micro XRCE-DDS Gen* is a Java application used to generate source code for the *eProsima Micro XRCE-DDS* software.

-This tool is able to generate from a given IDL specification file, the C struct associated with the Topic, as well as, the serialization and deserialization methods.
+This tool can generate from a given IDL specification file, the C struct associated with the Topic, as well as the serialization and deserialization methods.
-Also, it has the possibility to generate a sample demo that works with the proposed topic.
+Also, it can generate a sample demo that works with the proposed topic.
 As an example of the potential of this tool, the following shows the source code generated from the ShapeDemo IDL file.

 ::